antonlindmark/PiRadioProject/README.md

 Step7:
 Now enter the correct port and ip to the raspberry to initialize connection and start to play and transfer songs!

+// There is also a TCPClient for Java on PC , though it was used for testing so it should not be used now, only if you want to test connection via PC->PC
 // Frequency ranges is set in the Java Server code, now its on 89.9.
 Be aware of which frequencies your broadcasting on due to regulations.
 // Credit to the C-code Oskar Weigl and Oliver Mattos icrobotix piradio